marqaaron/spinnaker-advance-user-lab/README.md

     * Edit the `kustomization.yml` file
         * Namespace
         * ConfigMap Literal Values
-        * If hosting SAUL in a sub-directory other than `saul`, edit the `patch-deployment-readiness-probe-path.json` patch file
     * Deploy the manifests using Kustomize from within the `kustomize` directory
         ```
         kubectl apply -k .